Hackers News Hackers News

 — Mercor (@mercor_ai) March 31, 2026

-The root cause of Mercor’s breach traces back to late March 2026, when a threat actor known as TeamPCP compromised the PyPI publishing credentials for the LiteLLM library.
+The origin of Mercor’s breach has been traced back to late March 2026, when a threat actor identified as TeamPCP compromised the PyPI publishing credentials for the LiteLLM library.
+TeamPCP subsequently injected a three-stage malicious backdoor into versions 1.82.7 and 1.82.8 of the library.

-TeamPCP injected a three-stage malicious backdoor into versions 1.82.7 and 1.82.8, which was designed to harvest credentials and establish persistent system access.
-Because LiteLLM is widely integrated into AI applications, the malware executed immediately upon installation and impacted thousands of unsuspecting organizations.
+This sophisticated malware was engineered to harvest credentials and establish persistent system access.
+Given LiteLLM’s extensive integration into various AI applications, the malicious code executed immediately upon installation, impacting thousands of unsuspecting organizations downstream.

-Founded in 2023, Mercor operates a highly successful AI recruitment platform that claims over $500 million in revenue and connects specialized domain experts with major AI firms like OpenAI and Anthropic.
+Founded in 2023, Mercor AI operates a highly successful AI recruitment platform, boasting over $500 million in revenue and facilitating connections between specialized domain experts and major AI firms such as OpenAI and Anthropic.
+The platform processes over $2 million in daily payouts.

-The leak of internal AI source code and sensitive KYC materials poses severe security implications for both the $10 billion platform and its extensive user base.
+The exposure of contractors’ personal information now poses significant operational risks for the company.
+The leak of internal AI source code and sensitive Know Your Customer (KYC) materials carries severe security implications for both the estimated $10 billion platform and its extensive user base.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.